SukkoPera/OpenKickstartSwitcher/README.md

 When flashing the EPROM, make sure that the ROM images you are using are exactly 2x262144 and 1x524288 bytes long, and just concatenate them, with the smaller ROMs first.
 You must also take care to use the correct byte ordering, as the Amiga hardware expects 16-bit words to be stored in the *big-endian* format (which is NOT the format UAE expects them in, for the record).

+Since V2, the board also exposes the A19 address pin, which allows using M27C160 EPROMs: since these seem cheaper than M27C800s, you can use them, provided that you connect A19 to GND or VCC, depending on how you flash the EPROM: use GND if you flash the lower addresses, and vice-versa.

+You can even use this feature to have SIX (!)
+Kickstart images on your Amiga: just wire another SPDT switch to A19 (center pin), VCC and GND: this way you will be able to switch among 4 256KB images and 2 512KB images, which is basically whatever you might EVER need (say: DiagROM, 1.2, 1.3, 1.4alpha, 2.05 and 3.1).

-Note that the 27C800 is a 42-pin EPROM, and most programmers only support chips up to 40 pins.
+Note that the M27C800 and M27C160 are 42-pin EPROMs, and most programmers only support chips up to 40 pins.
 This is the case with [the popular TL866 programmer](http://autoelectric.cn/EN/TL866_main.html), for instance.
 You can get around this limitation with an adapter PCB.
 There are at least two open designs of such an adapter:
 * [One by keirff](https://github.com/keirf/PCB-Projects) (who, interestingly, has his own Kickstart Switcher)
 * [And another one by gaggi](https://github.com/gaggi/27c160-tl866-adapter)